Ahwar/WikiMedia-ETL-pipeline/README.md

 **Automation**

-To ensure the code runs each month to load the data of the last month, we set up a cron job that will run the ETL pipeline code each month.
+To ensure the code runs each month to load the data of the last month, we set up a cron job that will run the ETL pipeline code each month at the third day.
+The rationale behind choosing the third day for data loading is to account for potential delays in Wikimedia's data upload process, which may not occur promptly on the first day.